kdoore/1335GitBook/typed-variables.md

 ###Primitive-Data Types
 Primitive-type variables involve a single piece of information like integers: `int`, decimal numbers: `float`, booleans: `boolean`, and characters: `char`.
 Primitive-types use system-defined sizes of memory-space.
-Primitive data-types are pre-defined as part of the Java language, the primitive-type names are Java reserved keywords.
+Primitive data-types (also called value-types) are pre-defined as part of the Java language, the primitive-type names are Java reserved keywords.
 [Java Reference](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)

 ###Composite Data Types
 Composite-type values refer to more complex data-types like arrays and objects; the memory-size required storing the data elements for complex variables, is not as easy for the system to determine when the program is being compiled, so a variable of this type actually refers to the memory-address of the starting location in memory where the data is stored.
 Typically the remainder of the data is stored in adjacent memory locations.
 For an array or string, the   Composite-type variables are commonly called `reference` data types, these include Array, ArrayList, String, and custom Class-Objects.  `Reference` variables `refer` to a location in memory where the data is stored.